seanmarcia/codeforgood.io/faq.md

 ### FAQ:

-##### What is Ruby for Good?
+##### What is Code for Good?

-Ruby for Good is an annual event based out of the DC-metro area where Ruby programmers from all over the globe get together over a long weekend to build projects that help our communities.
+Code for Good is an annual event based out of the Portland area where Code programmers from all over the globe get together over a long weekend to build projects that help our communities.
 Think hanging out in communal space for a weekend with a bunch of developers and designers to build something useful.
 Participants stay in on-site dorms; hacking and socializing takes place in communal areas.
 Join us just for the fun of giving back!
 Questions?
 Check out the FAQ below or drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

-##### Why are ya'll organizing Ruby for Good?
+##### Why are ya'll organizing Code for Good?

 Lots of organizations need the sort of technical help we can provide but are unable to afford it.
 We want to be the do-gooders that volunteer to solve non-profit business/technical problems.
 Very little effort on our part can make a huge difference to a non-profit.
 We want to help!
 <!-- Inception story here -->